lpego/mzb-suite/docs/source/files/installing.rst

 There are a few ways to work with the project:

     #.
-Run it in an `Online session on RenkuLab`_ (easiest setup, but limited computing power)
+Run it in an `Online session on RenkuLab`_ (easiest setup, but limited computing power and non-permanent storage!)
     #.
-Run it on your local machine using the `Docker container`_ (medium setup, can use your computer resources)
+Run it on your local machine using a `Docker container`_ (recommended for novice users)
-    #. `Install libraries locally`_ directly on your computer (longest setup, troubleshooting potentially needed, but affords maximum flexibility)
+    #. `Install libraries locally`_ directly on your computer (advanced users, troubleshooting potentially needed)

 .. ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~